Feature and Profile Guidelines

-- A tape recorder isn't mandatory, but it provides a more complete record.
-Few subjects "clam up," and more "experienced" and important ones actually relax.
-Always take notes to back up the tape.
+- A voice recorder provides a more complete record.
+Always take notes to back up the recording.

 - Arrange your notes according to subject, then make an outline.
 Don't just type the interview as it happened.
 Fill in gaps with further research/phone calls.

 - Articles should be 1,600-3,000 words.

 - If asked for a rewrite, it almost always means calling the subject or other sources back for more information.
 Sometimes the information may be in your original notes but not included in the article submitted, however.

 - Photographs are a must.
 We want to be able to see what the subject looks like.
 We prefer a candid and an action shot.
 Writers should make arrangements--either by personally taking photos, borrowing them from the subject, or contacting a photographer.
 Occasionally, we have photos on file or can make other arrangements, but do not assume we can or will get photos.

 - Do not promise the subject that your article will be accepted or that it will be printed at a certain time.
 Unless the staff assigns the story for a special issue, general articles are published on a space-available basis.

 WE SUGGEST A QUERY LETTER BEFORE UNDERTAKING AN INTERVIEW FOR US.